Ultimate List of 150+ Hobbies and Interests for Your Resume [+Examples & How-to Guide]

 • Indicating your ability to self-teach—important in rapidly changing fields

-Participating in activities that present intellectual challenges, like chess, strategic games, or problem-solving competitions, can be an excellent addition to your resume because they highlight attributes that are valuable in roles requiring tactical planning and decision-making.
+Participating in activities that present intellectual challenges, like chess, strategic games, or problem-solving competitions, can be an excellent addition to your resume.
+They highlight attributes valuable in roles requiring tactical planning and decision-making.

 Intellectual challenges can add value to your resume by: